ZombieToof/enlisted_random_soldiers/README.md

 ## Data Input

-The data is collected in `enlisted_random_soldiers.txt` and `enlisted_random_weapons.txt`.
+The data is collected in `data/soldiers.txt` and `data/weapons.txt`.
 It is grouped in Pools that contain the currently available solder classes.

 Data is counted after line starting with "Pool".
 The line has to continue with the class codes for all classes in the pool, e.g. "Pool: as en sn ta".
 Each following line is 1 purchase and all soldier are written in the form `<class/weapon code><level>` separated by spaces.
 E.g. `ap2 en1 sn1` for "Attack Pilot II, Engineer1, Sniper1".
 The list of class codes is: